 - pose a threat to the health or safety of another person;

 - reveal internal information of a commercially sensitive nature which is not required to be disclosed to you by Australian privacy law.

 How you may correct any personal information we hold about you which is incorrect

 If you believe any personal information which we hold about you is incorrect, please contact us by telephone, by post or by email, identify yourself and tell us what information which we hold about you is, in your belief, incorrect and how you want it changed.

 If we cannot agree to the change to the information which you have requested, we will give you reasons in writing.

 How you may complain about how we deal with your personal information

 If you are not satisfied with the reasons referred to above or otherwise have any complaint about how we collect, hold, use or disclose your personal information, please contact our Privacy Officer who will then follow our Privacy Internal Dispute Resolution process.
 Our Privacy Officer can be contacted on 1800 346 663 or email: [email protected].

-If you are not satisfied with our Privacy Internal Dispute Resolution process, you may refer your complaint to our External Dispute Resolution (EDR) scheme, The Australian Financial Complaints Authority:
+If you are not satisfied with our Privacy Internal Dispute Resolution process, you may refer your complaint to the Office of the Australian Information Commissioner: